 Our facility features a crash sled, capable of reaching speeds up to 64 km/h.
 It gives NeuRA’s researchers the opportunity to study a number of growing trends on Australian roads.
 These includes aged drivers and passenger’s safety, motorcyclist’s safety, motorcycle design, rear seat occupancy and restraint systems.
 The facility also enables our researchers to collect important data that reflects the severity of road crashes.

-NeuRA and Transurban have recently announced a new three-year partnership, which will continue to support the operations of NeuRA’s Transurban Road Safety Centre (TRSC) and the team of researchers who work there.
+NeuRA and Transurban have embarked on a second three year three-year partnership, which will continue to support the operations of NeuRA’s Transurban Road Safety Centre (TRSC) and the team of researchers who work there.
 Our goal is to alleviate the significant impact of death and injury on our roads through research.

 “NeuRA has made some exciting discoveries that will help keep Australia’s drivers, passengers and motorcyclists safer on our roads,” said the TRSC Lead Scientist, Professor Lynne Bilston.
 “Our research has included improving the use and effectiveness of child restraints, providing better advice to older drivers about how they can protect themselves while behind the wheel, and examining how motorcycles could be designed differently to reduce injury during a crash,” she said.